5T33Z0/Clover-Crate/RtVariables/README.md

 **Source**: [**Insanelymac**](https://www.insanelymac.com/forum/topic/284656-clover-general-discussion/?do=findComment&comment=2771041)

-### Workaround broken `HWTarget` feature in macOS Ventura to get System Updates
+### Working around issues with  `HWTarget` in macOS 13 to receive System Updates

 As of Clover r5151, `HWTarget` is broken in macOS Ventura.
-The return value when running `sysctl hw.target` is empty and System Updates won't work.
+As a consequence, you can't install OTA updates when using an SMBIOS of a Mac model with a T2 security chip.
 Do the following to re-enable System Updates (for now):

 - Add `RestrictEvents.kext`
-- Add boot-arg `revpatch=sbvmm` &rarr; Frces VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 or newer.
+- Add boot-arg `revpatch=sbvmm` &rarr; Forces VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 or newer.

 **More details here:** [Fixing issues with System Update Notifications in macOS 11.3 and newer](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates#what-about-clover)

 **NOTES**

-- From the look of things, the available `HWTarget` values seem to be identical with the values for `SecureBootModel` used by OpenCore, except that they're written in uppercase and and appended the letters "AP".
-For example, the value for MacPro7,1 is `j160` in OpenCore, whereas in Clover it's `J160AP`, etc.
 - `HWTarget` is only required when using a SMBIOS of Macs with a T2 chip.
+- `HWTarget` values are very similar to those used by OpenCore for `SecureBootModel`.
+For example, the value for MacPro7,1 is `j160` in OpenCore, whereas in Clover it's `J160AP`.